 A meticulous British navigator who charted thousands of miles of treacherous, fog-shrouded coastline, defining the map of the Pacific Northwest.

-George Vancouver entered the Royal Navy as a boy and sailed under the exacting Captain James Cook, an apprenticeship that forged a master surveyor.
-Commanding the Discovery in 1791, he embarked on a four-year, epic voyage of precision.
-His mission was to untangle the mythical Northwest Passage and assert British sovereignty.
-With relentless patience, his crew sounded channels, sketched headlands, and named countless features—from Puget Sound to Mount Rainier—imposing a lasting geographical order on a complex shore.
-The grueling work broke his health, but the charts he produced became the essential guide for all who followed, from traders to settlers, and cemented British claims in a region hotly contested by European powers.
+George Vancouver commanded the Discovery in 1791 on a four-year voyage to untangle the mythical Northwest Passage and assert British sovereignty.
+He entered the Royal Navy as a boy and sailed under the exacting Captain James Cook, an apprenticeship that forged a master surveyor.
+With relentless patience, his crew sounded channels, sketched headlands, and named countless features — from Puget Sound to Mount Rainier — imposing a lasting geographical order on a complex shore.
+The grueling work broke his health.
+The charts he produced became the essential guide for all who followed, from traders to settlers, and secured British claims in a region hotly contested by European powers.

 The biggest hits of 1757